fido-device-onboard/uefi-ble-fdo/SPEC.md

 - Standardizing lower level firmware and boot interfaces across heterogeneous systems

 > [!NOTE]
-> Onboarding, provisioning, and management can be be conflated into the same problem and solution (albeit clearly related).
+> Onboarding, provisioning, and management can be conflated into the same problem and solution (albeit clearly related).
 The onboarding capabilities herein are focused on the lower layers, namely establishment of ownership and control for onboarding, before OS installation starts.

+## Components

+There are three major components that are involved to onboard a device:

+- User Equipment (mobile phone, tablet, laptop, etc.)
+- Device to be onboarded
+- Device Manager, such as a cloud hosted service

+## Limitations

+The following are known and accepted limitations for the minimum viable product:

+- UEFI does not currently support [802.3ad](https://www.ieee802.org/3/hssg/public/apr07/frazier_01_0407.pdf) link aggregation
+- Firmware configuration module is only able to apply firmware configurations that do not require a soft reset

 ## Deployment Sequence